khonsulabs/bonsaidb-www/content/blog/2022-01-18-commerce-benchmark.md

 ## Trying out BonsaiDb

 BonsaiDb is currently labeled experimental.
-We are working to stabilize [custodian-password][custodian]'s storage format in preparation for providing cross-version support.
+We are working to stabilize [custodian-password][custodian], which has involved updating many existing crates to improve the OPAQUE-KE ecosystem in Rust.
 After that is done, we are going to label BonsaiDb as alpha.
 It hasn't been used by many people yet, so we expect that there will be bugs and some of those bugs might even cause loss of data.
 That being said, we've been using it ourselves with [KhonsuLabs.com](https://khonsulabs.com/) since early November with no issues, in addition to a couple other small test projects.

 We encourage most users to wait another week or two until we have the alpha on Crates.io, but for those looking to play with something new, we'd love any